 Contact an Atlantic City Criminal Defense Attorney at The Law Offices of John J. Zarych

 Facing a threat of a DCPP investigation is a very serious matter and one that can result in your child being removed from your home and care.
 You need to take action to secure the resolution you need.
 Let our highly effective criminal defense attorneys build the case you need.
-We offer free and confidential initial consultations.
+We offer free consultations.
 If you are seeking aggressive and strategic criminal defense representation, call us at 800-508-9786.